zerofo/emuiibo/README.md

 - *tesla-menu*: `sd:/switch/.overlays/ovlmenu.ovl`
 - *nx-ovlloader*: `sd:/atmosphere/contents/420000000007E51A/exefs.nsp` and `/flags` folder

-Always keep in mind that (if these contents were placed without turning off the console, using FTP, NTP, etc.) a reboot will be needed for emuiibo to actually work/reload!
+Always keep in mind that (if these contents were placed without turning off the console, using FTP, MTP, etc.) a reboot will be needed for emuiibo to actually work/reload!

 ## Virtual amiibos